Executive Director and Chief Development Officer

 Julie is passionate about education and volunteers with many youth educational programs.
 Before joining the Annapolis Symphony Academy staff, she was a homeschool educator for 13 years to her three children, who are currently attending Johns Hopkins, MIT, and high school, respectively.
 Prior to homeschooling, Julie worked in Naval Intelligence for 14 years.
 Beginning as an intelligence analyst, she moved up to operational management, advising senior leadership and negotiating intelligence exchange agreements with foreign governments.
 In her last assignment, at the Pentagon on the staff of the Director of Naval Intelligence, she provided guidance and justification for defense intelligence budgets.

-Adult Programs Lecturer
+Education Programs Lecturer